-Eight Cougars/Bulls juniors have progressed to the NRL ranks – Heka Nanai, Peter Mata’utia, Daniel Tupou, Harlan Alaalatoa, Chanel Mata’utia and Sione Mata’utia and in 2016 we saw Pat Mata’utia and Ryan Matterson progress to the NRL.
-Five players have achieved Test status being Peter Mata’utia (Samoa), Daniel Tupou (Tonga & Australia), Sione Mata’utia (Australia), Pat Mata’utia (Samoa) and Marcelo Montoya (Fiji).
+Nine Cougars/Bulls juniors have progressed to the NRL ranks – Heka Nanai, Peter Mata’utia, Daniel Tupou, Harlan Alaalatoa, Chanel Mata’utia, Sione Mata’utia, Pat Mata’utia, Ryan Matterson and Marcelo Montoya.
+Five players have achieved Test status outside of World Cup being Peter Mata’utia (Samoa), Daniel Tupou (Tonga & Australia), Sione Mata’utia (Australia), Pat Mata’utia (Samoa) and Marcelo Montoya (Fiji).
 Daniel Tupou has also represented NSW at State of Origin level.

 After humble beginnings the Bankstown Bulls strives to be the most professional and friendly club giving people from all walks of life the opportunity to be part of game, the local area and make new life-long friends.

-The Bankstown Bulls acknowledges its past history with Bankstown Cougars, Bankstown Collegians, Bankstown City and Bankstown Central and will continue to update the club’s history section on the website when new information comes to hand about the origins of the Bulls we see today.
+The club will continue to update the club’s history section on the website when new information comes to hand about the origins of the Bulls we see today.

-If you can assist with more information on the club's history and origins particularly in the days of Bankstown Central, Bankstown City and Bankstown Collegians the club would like to hear from you.
+If you can assist with more information on the club's history and origins particularly in the days of Bankstown Central, Bankstown City, Bankstown Collegians and Bankstown Cougars the club would like to hear from you.
 Please email email@example.com with any information.

 Anthony Samuel (2012)